Ratakor/zpotify/README.md

 ## TODO

 - fix `FIXME`s in zig-spoon (it's about std.Io.GenericWriter)
+  - or switch to [libvaxis](https://github.com/rockorager/libvaxis) which also allows to change license
 - add `zpotify status` which is basically `cmd.print.format(stdout, default_format)`
 - add `zpotify play liked` cmd which play liked songs
 - add a way to save track / album to a playlist